SIAM Student Travel Awards are here to help students gain the experience and exposure that comes from attending and presenting at SIAM conferences.

 Submit your expense report form and corresponding receipts via our online portal.

-Complete applications should be submitted approximately seven months before the first day of the conference the applicant wishes to attend.
+Complete applications for in-person or hybrid conferences should be submitted approximately three months before the first day of the conference the applicant wishes to attend.
+Complete applications for virtual conferences should be submitted approximately one month in advance.
 On the deadline date, no application will be accepted after 11:59 p.m.
 Eastern Time.
-In addition, for full consideration, applicants must submit the abstract of their paper or poster no later than seven months before the first day of the conference.
+In addition, for full consideration, applicants must submit the abstract of their paper or poster using the Conference Management System (CMS) prior to the submission deadline.
 The deadlines apply to all required application materials, and no late applications will be accepted.

 Travel outside of the U.S. under this program must comply with the Fly America Act.
 In some cases, the United States has entered into bilateral or multilateral “Open Skies” agreements with other nations.
 In these cases, The Fly America Act does not prohibit travel funded by civilian government agencies or carriers associated with these nations.
 For example, there are such agreements with the European Union (including non‑EU members Norway and Iceland), Canada, Australia, Switzerland, Israel, and Japan.
 See a full list of transportation agreements.